Vitamin B12 + D3: The key to conquering the winter

 After almost 18 months of veganism I was beginning to get distracted.
 The past 7 years of vegetarianism had, by and large, been a breeze.
 A waking dream in which I really believed that I felt and looked better, stronger, healthier and happier, and yet veganism had been a struggle.

 B12 is especially important for vegans and vegetarians to supplement as it cannot be found naturally within plant matter.
-While D3 deficiency is fairly common in all people.
-Known as the sunshine vitamin, D3 is very hard to find during the autumn & in winter.
+While D3 deficiency is fairly common in all people, also known as the sunshine vitamin, D3 is very hard to find during the autumn & in winter.

 Now let me explain; during those first 18 months I was living in London – working a 9 to 5 office job and getting the tube to and from work – so even in the summer I saw very little of the sun.
-While in the winter the sun was as a dream, a fatty yellow colour that I lazily daubed over the fleeting memories of last years beer gardens and no more.
+While in the winter the sun was as a dream, a warm, yellow colour that I lazily daubed over the fleeting memories of last year’s beer gardens that were no more.

 But what actually is vitamin B12?